namor5772/EODshareReval/README.md

-# EOD Share Revaluation / ASX End‑of‑Day Downloader
+# EOD Share Revaluation / ASX End-of-Day Downloader

-This project downloads historical End‑of‑Day (EOD) price data for selected ASX tickers from Yahoo Finance using `yfinance`, applies rounding and formatting rules, and generates a consolidated CSV (`DailyData.csv`) that includes both market data and per‑holding value calculations.
+This project downloads historical End-of-Day (EOD) price data for selected ASX tickers from Yahoo Finance using `yfinance`, applies rounding and formatting rules, and generates a consolidated CSV (`asx_eod_output/DailyData.csv`) that includes both market data and per-holding value calculations.

 The script is designed for personal share portfolio tracking and can be run manually from the terminal.
-It does **not** require API keys.
-It was however crafted by using ChatGPT-5 as was this Readme file.
+It does not require API keys.

 ---

-## ✨ Features
+## Features

 - Downloads daily OHLCV data for multiple ASX tickers.
-- Uses a hard‑coded list of `[Ticker, Shares]` pairs to represent your portfolio.
+- Reads holdings from `asx_eod_output/Tickers_and_Shares.txt` (one `TICKER,SHARES` per line).
-- Calculates **Value = Shares × Close Price** for each security, formatted to **2 decimal places**.
+- Calculates Value = Shares × Close Price for each security, formatted to 2 decimal places.
-- Price data rounded and zero‑padded to **3 decimal places**.
+- Price data rounded and zero‑padded to 3 decimal places.
-- Produces a clean, consolidated CSV output:
+- Produces a clean, consolidated CSV output with columns:
   - `Date, Ticker, Shares, Open, High, Low, Close, Volume, Value`
 - Saves output to: `asx_eod_output/DailyData.csv`
 - Prompts for start and end dates, with convenience defaults.

+Note: If `Tickers_and_Shares.txt` is missing or empty, the script falls back to its built‑in holdings list and will indicate this when starting.

 ---

-## 📦 Requirements
+## Requirements

 Install Python dependencies: